November 12th History, Trivia, and Fun Facts

 National Happy Hour Day

-National Pizza with the Works Except Anchovies Day
+National Pizza with the Works Except for Anchovies Day

 World Pneumonia Day